AiwinsFx/Rocket/templates/app/angular/README.md

 # MyProjectName

-This is a startup project based on the ABP framework.
-For more information, visit <a href="https://rocket.io/" target="_blank">rocket.io</a>
+This is a startup project based on the ROCKET framework.
+For more information, visit <a href="https://rocket.cn/" target="_blank">rocket.cn</a>

 ## Development server